-The Bank's performance is evaluated based on the achievement against a set of pre-determined business or financial targets that are of broader and higher level nature, such as profitability target, and supervisory rating assigned by the HKMA, which were set at the beginning of the performance year.
-The performance of a division in a year is determined by the Chief Executive based on the actual performance and achievement against a set of pre-determined objectives or targets of the division for the year set at the beginning of the year, contributions to the Bank and other factors considered relevant for assessing performance.
+The Group's performance is evaluated based on the achievement against a set of pre-determined business or financial targets that are of broader and higher level nature, such as profitability target, and supervisory rating assigned by the HKMA, which were set at the beginning of the performance year.
+The performance of a division in a year is determined by the Chief Executive based on the actual performance and achievement against a set of pre-determined objectives or targets of the division for the year set at the beginning of the year, contributions to the Group and other factors considered relevant for assessing performance.
 For business divisions, the pre-determined targets normally include return on allocated capital and business growth targets.
-Individual employees' performance measures include job/ financial (e.g. job requirements, key performance indicators including fulfilment of department and job objectives, service pledges, personal effectiveness, etc.) and non-financial factors (e.g. adherence to the Group's guiding principles and values, conduct and ethical behavioural standards, internal control, security control and risk management policies, compliance with legal and regulatory requirements, results of internal audit reviews, customer satisfactions, etc.).
+Individual employees' performance measures include job/ financial (e.g. job requirements, key performance indicators including fulfilment of department and job objectives, service pledges, personal effectiveness, etc.) and non-financial factors (e.g. adherence to the Group's guiding principles and values, conduct and ethical behavioural standards, internal control, security control and risk management policies, etc.).

-Within the risk-based remuneration framework operated by the Bank, GRD performs assessment of the Bank's risk profile which takes into account major risks such as credit risk, market and interest rate risk, liquidity risk, operational risk and reputation risk.
-In aligning the remuneration of employees with the performance of the business units or support functions to which they belong and the risks taken on by the Bank, both quantitative and qualitative risk-adjusted measures are adopted by the Bank.
+Within the risk-based remuneration framework operated by the Group, GRD performs assessment of the Group's risk profile which takes into account major risks such as credit risk, market and interest rate risk, liquidity risk, operational risk and reputation risk.
+In aligning the remuneration of employees with the performance of the business units or support functions to which they belong and the risks taken on by the Group, both quantitative and qualitative risk-adjusted measures are adopted by the Group.
 Examples of the quantitative risk-adjusted measures applied include risk-adjusted return on capital and liquidity costs.

-GRD has the responsibilities of managing different types of risk and maintaining a sound risk management system to enable the Bank to achieve its objectives, which include achieving proper risk and return balance for the Bank and its major lines of business.
-The Head of GRD reports to the Chief Executive of the Bank, has access to the Executive Committee and reports functionally to the board-level RMCC chaired by an Independent Non-Executive Director.
+GRD has the responsibilities of managing different types of risk and maintaining a sound risk management system to enable the Group to achieve its objectives, which include achieving proper risk and return balance for the Group and its major lines of business.
+The Head of GRD reports to the Chief Executive of the Group, has access to the Executive Committee and reports functionally to the board-level RMCC chaired by an Independent Non-Executive Director.

-Based on the Bank's performance against the pre-determined targets set at the beginning of the year, long-term performance and affordability of the Bank as well as other relevant internal and external factors, the Chief Executive proposes a preliminary amount of total performance bonus for the year and allocation considerations.
+Based on the Group's performance against the pre-determined targets set at the beginning of the year, long-term performance and affordability of the Group as well as other relevant internal and external factors, the Chief Executive proposes a preliminary amount of total performance bonus for the year and allocation considerations.